We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 A gun safes interior is by far the main difference between the two styles of safes.
 Gun safes offer various styles of shelving to house longer firearms.
 The most common is the U-Shaped rack, which allows you to turn either half or the entire safe into a place to lean your rifle without bumping up against other firearms.

-Another excellent example is SecureIt Gun Storage, where they have a purpose-built safe to allow for rapid access.
+Another excellent example is SecureIt Gun Storage (which is also a modular safe), where they have a purpose-built safe to allow for rapid access.
 Instead of u-shaped racks, they keep the depth of their safes at a minimum and then line the rifles along the back of the safe so that every gun is as accessible as the next.

 2. Door panels and storage

 While many regular safes have some form of storage on the doors for items, gun safes offer specific storage for firearm-related gear.
-This ranges from pistol pockets to molle strap systems, mesh pockets, to even storage for long guns on the door (this safe is an excellent example of this).
+This ranges from pistol pockets to molle strap systems, mesh pockets, to even storage for long guns on the door (this Browning Sporter found on this list of best safes is an excellent example of this).

 3. Gun safes are generally taller.